Terrorism in the United Kingdom: History

-On 22 May 2017, at least 22 were killed after a bombing occurred following a concert by Ariana Grande in the most deadly terrorist attack on British soil since 2005.
-After a COBRA meeting, UK Prime Minister Theresa May announced that the UK's terror threat level was being raised to 'critical', its highest level.
+On 22 May 2017, 23 people were killed after a bombing occurred following a concert by Ariana Grande in the most deadly terrorist attack on British soil since 2005.
+After a Cabinet Office Briefing Rooms meeting, UK Prime Minister Theresa May announced that the UK's terror threat level was being raised to 'critical', its highest level.
 By raising the threat level to "critical", Operation Temperer was started, allowing 5,000 soldiers to replace armed police in protecting parts of the country.
 BBC's Frank Gardner said that the first deployment of troops is expected to be in the hundreds.

 There have been calls for the publication of a report into the finance of terrorism which the government said they left unpublished for security reasons.
-Tim Farron said, “Theresa May should be ashamed of the way she has dragged her heels on this issue, first as home secretary and now as prime minister.
-No amount of trade with dodgy regimes such as Saudi Arabia is worth putting the safety of the British public at risk, and if May is serious about our security, she would publish the report in full, immediately.”
+Tim Farron said, "Theresa May should be ashamed of the way she has dragged her heels on this issue, first as home secretary and now as prime minister.
+No amount of trade with dodgy regimes such as Saudi Arabia is worth putting the safety of the British public at risk, and if May is serious about our security, she would publish the report in full, immediately."

 From June 2016 to June 2017, 379 people in the UK had been arrested for terrorism-linked offences with 123 of them being charged, 105 of them for terrorism offences.
 This was a 68% increase from the previous year which was partly due to various Islamist terror attacks on UK soil such as the Manchester bombing, the London Bridge attack, and the Westminster attack.
 The report also said that 19 terrorist plots had been foiled by British police since June 2013.

 Jihadist material including bomb making instructions and execution videos gets more clicks in the UK than in any other European nation and is spread among a wide range of different domains.
 Internet companies have been accused of not preventing this.
 New measures are being considered to stop internet providers from showing this type of content including fines for internet companies that do not remove jihadist material.
 David Petraeus said the Parsons Green bomb could have been made from online instructions.
-Petraeus noted the technical and other skill of the terrorist websites and added, “It is clear that our counter-extremism efforts and other initiatives to combat extremism online have, until now, been inadequate.
+Petraeus noted the technical and other skill of the terrorist websites and added, "It is clear that our counter-extremism efforts and other initiatives to combat extremism online have, until now, been inadequate.
 There is no doubting the urgency of this matter.
-The status quo clearly is unacceptable.”
+The status quo clearly is unacceptable."